College Board Prerequisites

 — AP Statistics 2019 Course and Exam Description p.
 7, emphasis added.

 The point is that students should not have a year in high school without an algebra course.
-A year in which to forget their algebra before going to college where they may need it again, is not a good idea.
+A year in which to forget their algebra before going to college where they may need it again is not a good idea.

 I like to think of all the mathematics courses before calculus as “precalculus.”
-In many schools, “precalculus” is the name the last course before calculus.
+In many schools, “precalculus” is the name of the last course before calculus.
 That’s okay, I guess.
-What I disagree with is that often the precalculus teacher, with the good intention of preparing their students for calculus, teach them “derivatives.”
+What I disagree with is that often the precalculus teacher, with the good intention of preparing their students for calculus, teaches them “derivatives.”
 By which they mean the rules for computing derivatives.
 This really does not help the students or the calculus teacher.